Besides the price, what is behind the different resolution levels? Easily put: the number of iterations performed during the simulation.

-When you sign up and run a simulation with Ingrid Cloud you will be able to pay as you go.
-As our CFD tool doesn’t need installation and the simulations are performed in a supercomputer cloud environment, the service is as easy as any pay-per-use solution can be.
+When you sign up and run a simulation with Ingrid Cloud, you will be able to pay as you go.
+As our CFD tool doesn’t need installation and the simulations are performed in a supercomputing cloud environment, the service is as easy as any pay-per-use solution can be.

-- Design – high resolution level.
-Ideal for provide insights for design optimization.
+Design – high resolution level.
+Ideal for providing insights on design optimisation.

-- Validate – very high level.
-Ideal to validate a case near to the end of the design process.
+Validate – very high level resolution.
+Ideal for validating a case near the end of the design process.

-Besides the price, behind the different resolution levels there's an important concept: the number of iterations performed during the simulation.
+Besides the price and behind the different resolution levels there's another important variable: the number of iterations performed during the simulation.
 What’s an iteration?

-To understand that you need to know what happens in a simulation solver – and remember: whatever images you see here are representations of numbers working on a computer to try to solve one of the hardest equations ever discovered, the one that describes turbulent fluid flow.
+To understand an iteration you need to know what happens in a simulation solver – and remember: whatever images you see here are representations of numbers working on a computer to try to solve one of the hardest equations ever discovered, the one that describes turbulent fluid flow.

-The more iteration, the better resolution.
-The better resolution, the more accurate is the simulation.
+The more iterations, the better resolution.
+The better resolution, the more accurate the simulation is.
 This sentence is a simplified summary and it doesn’t mean that a professional will always aim for the highest resolution level.

-Depending on what’s the goal of the analysis, the user will prefer a faster simulation than a more accurate one.
+Depending on what the goal of the analysis is, the user will prefer a faster simulation than a more accurate one.
 When an architect wants to get a feeling of where the main flow is flowing, for example.
-This professional is more interested in a faster simulation than in an accurate one.
-Once the project is approved, the architect would run a batch with finer resolution (more iterations) so that it’s ensured that the solution is accurate.
+This professional is more interested in a faster simulation than a high resolution or more detailed analysis at this design stage.
+Once the project is approved, the architect should run a batch with finer resolution (more iterations) so that it’s ensured that the design is validated and accurate.

-So, the key element to choose the right resolution is to know what kind of phenomena or output you’re looking for.
+So, the key element for choosing the right resolution is knowing what kind of phenomena or output you’re looking for.

-Let’s look at the images generated by a simulation – flow visualization and mesh visualization – to understand that better.
+Let’s look at the images generated by a simulation – flow visualisation and mesh visualisation – to understand that better.

-When the flow first reaches the shape, the uniform behavior of the flow is not disturbed (red circle).
-So, if you’re an engineer interested in the entrance façade of the building (front), a low number of interactions will be enough to provide accurate data, considering that the flow behavior is not changing much in that area.
+When the flow first reaches the shape, the uniform behaviour of the flow is not disturbed (red circle).
+If you’re an engineer interested in the entrance façade of the building (front), a low number of interactions will be enough to provide accurate data, considering that the flow behaviour is not changing much in that area.

 But more turbulence happens in the back of the geometry due to flow separation.
 So, if you’re interested in that area – let’s say for building a playground – you would need a higher resolution level for a better picture about how the wind will behave there.
 Here you can see how the mesh is refined only where turbulence is great:

-Now, if you’re not sure about how a CFD analysis can improve your project – saving real time and money – or what kind of data you will be getting after a simulation, you can always count on our specialists to take a look in your project.
+Now, if you’re not sure about how a CFD analysis can improve your project – save real time and money – or what kind of data you can receive after a simulation, you can always count on our specialists to take a look in your project.

 To check the pricing list for each resolution level: www.ingridcloud.com/product/pricing